cesare-spinoso/microblog/README.md

 ### Deployment

-This flask app is deployed on Heroku and can be found at [here](https://ces-microblog.herokuapp.com/login?next=%2F).
+This flask app is deployed on Heroku and can be found [here](https://ces-microblog.herokuapp.com/login?next=%2F).